What is the Future of the Sail Training Ship Leeuwin?

 However things have changed; in fact everything has changed.

-The charity, volunteer and philanthropic era of organisations has also changed.
+The charity, volunteer and philanthropic era of organizations has also changed.
 Now we look to a more corporate world, one of sponsorship, advertising, logos and brand recognition.

 Changes to the work, health and safety space has had a profound effect on the Leeuwin.
 Insurers now forbid so many of the activities that were deemed to be voyage highlights, since the risk factor is viewed as too high.